IanGarraway/DF-Challenge-6---Cap-Stone-Project/docs/planning/userStories.md

 done:

-- [ ] front end allows user to equip a part to a slot
+- [x] front end allows user to equip a part to a slot
-- [ ] front end service for equipping the part (front end user service)
+- [x] front end service for equipping the part (front end user service)
 - [ ] equip part route (back end user service)
+- [x] front end testing
-- [ ] front end testing
+- [ ] back end testing

+### user story 25

+"As a player, i'd like the parts I have equipped to impact my resource generations, so that my choices in them matter"

+- [ ] back end code to adjust the numbers
 - [ ] back end testing

 ### User story 18

 "As a player, I would like to be able to scrap parts in my parts storage, so I have capacity for new parts"